resheku/my-awesome/README.md

 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native OSS search engine for observability
 - [rathole-org/rathole](https://github.com/rathole-org/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line
-- [rivet-dev/agentos](https://github.com/rivet-dev/agentos) - A faster, lighter, cheaper alternative to sandboxes.
-Run any coding agent inside an isolated Linux VM, with agent orchestration built in.
+- [rivet-dev/agentos](https://github.com/rivet-dev/agentos) - Give agents an operating system as a library.
+Runs in your existing backend – no sandboxes, VMs, or SaaS.
+Powered by WebAssembly & V8 isolates.
 - [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are the primitive for stateful workloads.
 Built for AI agents, collaborative apps, and durable execution.
 - [rust-lang/rustup](https://github.com/rust-lang/rustup) - The Rust toolchain installer
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.